 Water Bodies in Jammu Kashmir

-The natural bounties and abundance of Jammu Kashmir is accentuated by
+The natural bounties and abundance of Jammu and Kashmir

 its varied geographical conditions.
 The state is blessed with beauty

 that is mesmerizing and magnificent.
 It has numerous water bodies to

 inundate the green pastures and hills of this region.
 These rivers, lakes, waterfalls, and natural springs are

 an integral part of its eco system.
 They enhance the beauty of Jammu